deborah-pardoq86q/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By giving priority to the most critical tasks first, you can ensure that your project stays on track and that you aren't spending time on minor details when you should be focusing on the big picture.
 Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you're staying focused.

+# 2024-02-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and conciseness to create maintainable and scalable software.
+Write code that's easy to understand and debug.
+Always remember that code is read more often than it's written."

+This quote from the polymath genius highlights the importance of simplicity in coding.
+It suggests that truly advanced programming isn't about writing complex code but rather crafting simple solutions for complex problems.
+The best programmers are those who can break down complex systems into straightforward, manageable parts.
+They value readability, modularity, and elegance in their work, which ultimately leads to better performance, fewer bugs, and easier collaboration with other developers.